Antarctica is one of the most intrepid destinations that you can visit in the world, and the great southern continent sees few visitors each year.

-You’ll also see penguins and seals, while a fantastic bonus of traveling in November is actually the fact that the sun still sets, meaning you can enjoy fiery Antarctic sunsets in the sky.
+You’ll also see penguins and seals, while a fantastic bonus of traveling in November is the fact that the sun still sets, meaning you can enjoy fiery Antarctic sunsets in the sky.

 Check Quark Expeditions for great deals on expeditions to Antarctica from Oct to Nov.

-December is when the tourist season really begins, and this can be the best time to visit Antarctica if you want to experience more of the local wildlife, yet still catch the last remnants of the cold, dark winter that preceded spring earlier in the year.
+December is when the tourist season begins, and this can be the best time to visit Antarctica if you want to experience more of the local wildlife, yet still catch the last remnants of the cold, dark winter that preceded spring earlier in the year.

-This isn’t quite peak season yet, but it’s getting there, and you’ll find ships can be quieter and not as crowded, while costs might be slightly lower at the start of the month, than January and February when it’s officially the high season in Antarctica.
+This isn’t quite at peak season yet, but it’s getting there, and you’ll find ships can be quieter and not as crowded, while costs might be slightly lower at the start of the month, than January and February when it’s officially the high season in Antarctica.

 The weather is much more pleasant in December than in November, but temperatures are still low, this is Antarctica, remember.